Ahtheerr/P5Strikers_LINKDATA/README.md

 ```
 Linkdata.exe injectfolder LINKDATA.BIN [folder]
 ```

+Use argument *-En* to encrypt files during import.
+(For Steam version.)

 Note: If editing the PC LINKDATA, the folder with the encrypted files must be chosen.